Phil Sharpe

 It’s also worth reviewing whether the pricing of your current facilities still reflects your risk profile.
 If performance has improved and your business has grown, you may be in a stronger position to renegotiate better terms.

-Above all, debt reviews should be strategic rather than reactive.
-Many businesses only engage with their lenders when there’s a problem, but those who plan ahead tend to secure better structures and pricing.
+Above all, financing reviews should be strategic rather than reactive.
+Many businesses only engage with their lenders when there’s a problem, but those who plan tend to secure better structures and pricing.

 Updating your financing structure can benefit both strong and struggling businesses, but those with solid fundamentals tend to see the greatest advantage.
 Companies with: